San Marin High School

-San Marin High School is a public high school located in Novato, California, in the United States.
+San Marin High School is a public secondary school located in Novato, California, in the United States.

 History

 San Marin High School opened in 1968 in Novato.

-Robert Vieth became principal in 2007, after the former principal was dismissed by the District's board, resulting in extended protests by parents, staff, and students.
+Robert Vieth became principal in 2007, following the dismissal of the former principal by the District's board, which led to extended protests from parents, staff, and students.
 Vieth established the first code of conduct for student athletes and coaches in Marin County and began the San Marin Plus school-within-a-school program in 2010 for credit deficient students.
-Vieth announced plans for his retirement in March 2011.
+Vieth announced his retirement plans in March 2011.

 Campus

 The school occupies 39.6 acre, with a total of 51 classrooms, one gymnasium and one mini-gym, a student center, library, college and career center, media room, art department, gym, and science lab.
-Many facilities, with the exception of the gymnasiums, have recently been upgraded thanks to the Facility Bond.
-The seniors have a tradition of chalking their graduating class year on a hill on the north side of the school named, "Senior Hill".
+Many facilities, except the gymnasiums, have recently been upgraded thanks to the Facility Bond.
+The seniors have a tradition of chalking their graduating class year on a hill on the north side of the school, named "Senior Hill".

-Athletic facilities include tennis and basketball courts, baseball and softball diamonds, soccer field and a newly upgraded artificial turf football field and an all-weather track.
+Athletic facilities include tennis and basketball courts, baseball and softball diamonds, a soccer field, a newly upgraded artificial turf football field, and an all-weather track.

-The school also has a STEM building, in regards to their STEM program, the building was built upon the north-eastern campus area.
-Construction concluded in 2020, and was specifically meant for students who participated in the program.
-The classrooms were of the 'modern' structure, there are TVs, chemistry labs, and group working opportunities built in.
+The school also has a STEM building.
+In regard to their STEM program, the building was built in the north-eastern campus area.
+Construction concluded in 2020 and was specifically meant for students who participated in the program.
+The classrooms were of the 'modern' structure, with TVs, chemistry labs, and group work opportunities built in.
 There is even a 'lounge' and more.